 If you have a steady hand and calm nerves (I do not), you can take the direct approach to catching your queen.
-Restraining your queen in this manner takes some skill.
+Restraining her in this manner takes some skill.

 Gently grasp her and hold her body between your thumb and 1st finger of your non-dominate hand.
 The second finger provides a place for her feet to sit.

 Move your fingers to expose the top of her thorax and paint a small dot there.
 After, letting the paint dry for a minute or so – place her gently back on the frame.

 If the idea of picking up your queen in this manner makes your blood pressure rise – never fear, there are other options.

 Using a queen marking tube is the easiest method to safely mark your queens.
-The beekeeper does not have to hold the queen but care must still be taken to avoid applying too much pressure.
+The beekeeper does not have to hold her but care must still be taken to avoid applying too much pressure.

 Find the frame with the queen and gently lay it down with that side facing up.
 Remove the foam-covered plunger from the tube and “corral the queen into the tube”.

 Replace the foam plunger and gently push the her to the end with a mesh covering.
 Continue to gently nudge her until her back (thorax) is against the mesh.
 Do not use too much force – be gentle.

 Now, mark her with your queen pen marker or paint.
-If using a queen pen, do a test blob on a nearby piece of wood first.
+If using a paint pen, do a test blob on a nearby piece of wood first.
 Sometimes the first bit of paint is too much.

 Do not get paint on her wings, antenna or legs.
 We only want a small dot of color on her back.

 Allow the paint to dry for a minute or 2, then remove the plunger and place the open end of the tube down on the top of a frame.
-The queen will crawl out and join the colony.
+She will crawl out and join the colony.